Cchancee/todolist_web_application/simple_todoList_application/README.md

    "http://localhost:5174/" we have to run in a web browser.
    -   Once the application is running, open your web browser.
    - Navigate to the following link: [TodoList Application](http://localhost:5174/)

+Here is the link for the Docker image https://hub.docker.com/repository/docker/cchancee/todolist_web_application/